 Leaders and members of recognized TSU Student Organizations are basically stakeholders

-in this program as they will lay the major role of planning, identifying, fund sourcing
+as they will lay the major role of planning, identifying, fund sourcing

 and implementing extension initiatives in identified community or sector.
 It is aimed at